michael2012z/BitBible/markdown/JPS/files/Exod.md

 5. But if the servant shall plainly say: I love my master, my wife, and my children; I will not go out free;

-6. then his master shall bring him unto G-d,That is, the judges. and shall bring him to the door, or unto the door-post; and his master shall bore his ear through with an awl; and he shall serve him for ever.
+6. then his master shall bring him unto G-d,

 7. And if a man sell his daughter to be a maid-servant, she shall not go out as the men-servants do.